nhairs/nserver/docs/subserver-blueprint.md

 - Is used directly in `register_rule` (e.g. `some_server.register_rule(my_blueprint)`).
 - If rule does not match an internal rule will continue to the next rule in the parent server.

-  In comparison the server classes will return `NXDOMAIN` if a rule doesn't match their internal rules.
+  In comparison `NameServer` instances will return `NXDOMAIN` if a rule doesn't match their internal rules.